zelihaguven/ai-data-science-portfolio/README.md

 ---

-## Optimization

-### Metaheuristic Optimization Algorithms

-Comparative analysis of four widely used metaheuristic optimization techniques:

-* Particle Swarm Optimization (PSO)
-* Differential Evolution (DE)
-* Simulated Annealing (SA)
-* Tabu Search (TS)

-The project includes:

-* Algorithm implementations
-* Simulation environments
-* Performance comparisons
-* Academic research documentation

-**Key Topics**

-* Optimization
-* Search Algorithms
-* Computational Intelligence
-* Algorithm Benchmarking

----

 ## Technologies

+### Programming & Analysis

 * Python
+* Jupyter Notebook
+* NumPy
 * Pandas

-* NumPy
+### Machine Learning & AI

 * Scikit-Learn
+* Isolation Forest
+* Random Forest
+* Clustering Algorithms
+* Agent-Based Systems

+### Visualization

 * Matplotlib
-* Jupyter Notebook
+* Seaborn

+### Research & Optimization

-* Optimization Algorithms
+* Particle Swarm Optimization (PSO)
-* Artificial Intelligence Techniques
+* Differential Evolution (DE)
+* Simulated Annealing (SA)
+* Tabu Search (TS)

 ---

 ## Repository Note

-This repository consolidates several projects that were originally developed independently during different stages of my academic and personal learning journey.
-The projects have been organized into a single portfolio to provide a clearer overview of my work in Artificial Intelligence and Data Science.
+The projects in this repository were originally developed as independent academic assignments, personal projects, and machine learning case studies.
+They have been consolidated into a single portfolio to provide a structured overview of my work in Artificial Intelligence and Data Science.

+Each project represents a different stage of my learning journey and explores distinct concepts ranging from predictive modeling and anomaly detection to intelligent agents and optimization techniques.